-In addition to the total direct compensation and benefits described above, the Company provides its named executive officers with certain perquisites as approved by the Board and noted in the footnote to the "Summary Compensation Table" on page 43 under the section titled "Executive Compensation."
+In addition to the total direct compensation and benefits described above, the Company provides its named executive officers with certain perquisites as approved by the Board and noted in the footnote to the "Summary Compensation Table" on page 43 under the section titled "Executive Officer Compensation and Benefits."
 These perquisites provide added security and efficiency.
 The specific perquisites provided to the named executive officers are as follows:

-- All named executive officers are eligible to receive an automobile allowance, reimbursements for related vehicle expenses, and an annual executive physical. - · Mr. Rollins also receives the following perquisites: - use of the Company's aircraft for his personal travel; - payment of variable costs of Mr. Rollins' aircraft for his personal use; - personal use of the Company's executive dining room; and - personal use of the Company's storage space.
+- All named executive officers are eligible to receive an automobile allowance, a fuel card, and an annual executive physical. - Mr. Rollins also receives the following perquisites: - use of the Company's aircraft for his personal travel (which was sold in 2024); - payment of variable costs of Mr. Rollins' aircraft for his personal use; - personal use of the Company's executive dining room; and - personal use of the Company's storage space.